Are You a Mortgagee or Mortgagor?

-Anyway, the property acts as collateral for the mortgage, and the mortgagee obtains a security interest in exchange for providing financing to the mortgagor.
+Anyway, the real property acts as collateral for the mortgage, and the mortgagee obtains a security interest in exchange for providing financing (a home loan) to the mortgagor.

 Assuming that happens, the property can eventually be sold by the mortgage lender to a third party to pay off any attached liens, or mortgages.

 So if you’re still not sure, you are probably the mortgagor, also known as the homeowner with a mortgage.
 And your lender is the mortgagee.
 Yippee!

-What makes this particular issue confusing is that it’s the other way around when it comes to renters and landlords.
+What makes this particular issue even more confusing is that it’s the other way around when it comes to related words like renters and landlords.